 Ohio connection: Birth

 Tony Abbott was born in Cleveland, Ohio.
 The son of teachers, when he was eight, his family relocated to Fairfield, Connecticut, where his father became a university professor of American history.
 Abbott graduated from the University of Connecticut with a degree in English Literature.
 Reading bedtime stories to his children inspired him to write children’s books.
-Abbott has written several series, including Danger Guys, The Secrets of Droon, and Cracked Classics.
-Many of his books have been translated in Italian, Spanish, Korean, Japanese and Russian, selling over 6 million books worldwide.
-He and his family live in Connecticut.
-Tony Abbott has received several awards including the Golden Kite Award for fiction, Society of Children’s Book Writers and Illustrators, 2007, for Firegirl; and the Edgar Allan Poe Award for best juvenile novel, Mystery Writers of America, 2009, for The Postcard.
+A prolific author, Abbott has written several fantasy-adventure and mystery series for children that include: Danger Guys, Time Surfers, The Secrets of Droon, and Copernicus Legacy.
+Some of his stand alone novels include: Junk Boy, The Great Jeff, Denis Ever After, The Summer of Owen Todd, Lunch-Box Dream, The Postcard, and Firegirl.
+Abbott has written over 106 books for children and his work has garnered critical praise for their intriguing settings, action-packed plots with believable characters who recognize the importance of reading.

 Awards: Golden Kite Award for fiction, Society of Children’s Book Writers and Illustrators, 2007, for Firegirl; the Edgar Allan Poe Award for best juvenile novel, Mystery Writers of America, 2009, for The Postcard; Horace Mann Upstanders Award, Antioch University, 2018, for The Summer of Owen Todd.

 For more than 30 years Tony Abbott has been delighting young readers with his tales of adventure, fantasy and mystery.
 Learn more about this prolific author by exploring the resources listed below.

 tonyabbottbooks.com.
 Abbott’s official website where you’ll find additional information about the author, including news of upcoming books and visits.